Helsinki Airport: Bus

-Until 2020 the Finnair City Bus, operated by Pohjolan Liikenne, provided a direct bus connection from the Eliel Square in central Helsinki to the ariport.
-Tickets bought from Finnair's webshop cost 6.80 euro for adults and 3.40 euro for children from 7 to 17 years.
-Tickets bought onboard cost ten cents more.
-As well as the Eliel Square, the bus line stopped at the Hesperia Park and if necessary, at other express bus stops along the way.
-A trip on the Finnair City Bus from the Eliel Square to the airport took about 30 minutes.
-In spring 2020 the service was suspended because of the COVID-19 pandemic, and in autumn 2020 Pohjolan Liikenne announced it would discontinue the service permanently.
+Until 2020 the Finnair City Bus, operated by Pohjolan Liikenne, provided a direct bus connection from the Eliel Square in central Helsinki to the airport.
+In spring 2020, the service was suspended because of the COVID-19 pandemic, and in autumn 2020 Pohjolan Liikenne announced it would discontinue the service permanently.
 The service operated for the last time on 22 March 2020.